 If you work for a company that you know is defrauding the U.S. government, you’re in a tough spot.
 If you say nothing, you allow a federal crime to be committed.
 You might even be implicated in the commission of the crime.
 If you object, you will probably lose your job.
 But your situation is not as dire as it may first appear.
 You have rights in this situation, and with the assistance of an experienced and determined qui tam attorney, you can blow the whistle on this corruption and possibly collect compensation for your efforts from the government and your employer.
-The Law Office of Jeremiah A. Denton III can help you prosecute an effective qui tam case while enforcing your federally protected whistleblower rights.
+Jeremiah A. Denton III, P.C. can help you prosecute an effective qui tam case while enforcing your federally protected whistleblower rights.
 You can trust us to work diligently on your case, no matter how complex, to deliver the best possible results.

 Qui tam is a concept from English common law incorporated into U.S. law with passage of the False Claims Act.
 The FCA allows individuals with knowledge of fraud against the U.S. government to bring suit on behalf of the government.
 This is known as a qui tam action, from the Latin phrase, qui tam pro domino rege quam pro se ipso in hac parte sequitur, which means “[he] who sues in this matter for the king as well as for himself.”
 As a qui tam plaintiff, you file suit against your employer or a government contractor who you know is defrauding the government.
 If your lawsuit prevails, the government collects damages for the fraud, and you receive a portion of that recovery, usually about 15 to 25 percent.